TheSherlockHomie/dataStructures/readme.md

 ### Visual Studio Solution Structure

 There is a `.sln` file at the root of the repository.
 This solution file contains several different projects for implementations of the data structures.
 To work with a particular data structure, select the respective project and open the source `.cpp` file.
 (Make sure to select the `show all files` button in the solution explorer to actually see the directories in the project)
+Visual Studio is currently set to store all compiled binaries in `$(Project Directory)/bin`, and all intermediate files in `$(Project Directory)/bin-int`.
+If you add a new project, make sure they follow these guidelines.

 _This above is how the repository is structured for now.
 Suggestions for better structuring are welcomed.
 Also, support for a build system like premake or cmake is planned.
 Kindly open an issue or see [contributing.md](./contributing.md) for suggestions/contributions._